Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 By letting the first principle guide us, we took the time to consider how citizens will interact with these modules during the design phase and ensure that any potential points of failure were accounted for.

 In summary, by incorporating privacy principles into their systems and adopting tools like CitizenOne, organizations and governments can demonstrate their commitment to privacy compliance.
-This is particularly important in light of evolving privacy laws and regulations.
+This is particularly important in the context of constantly evolving privacy laws and regulations.

 Privacy by Design is essential for creating privacy-enhancing products and services, building trust with users, and ensuring compliance with privacy regulations.